Hushang Harirchiyan

+Hushang Harirchiyan (هوشنگ حریرچیان; 11 August 1932 – 20 August 2024) was an Iranian comedian and actor.

 Biography

 Harirchiyan started his career with theater in Isfahan and in 1948, he starred for the first time in a television film.
-Since then, he has acted in many films and series to this day.
-He contracted the corona virus in 2020 and recovered after a while.
-After that, he said, "I will not play anymore so that I do not get the Corona virus again."
+Since then, he has acted in many films and series.
+He contracted the coronavirus in 2020 and recovered after a while.
+After that, he said, "I will not play anymore so that I do not get the coronavirus again."
 He has collaborated with many artists such as Ali Hatami, Soroush Sehhat, Mohammad Reza Golzar, Danial Hajibarat, Behnam Tashakkor and Elnaz Shakerdoost.

+Harirchiyan died on 20 August 2024, at the age of 92.

-Filmography Excerpt
+Filmography

+Houshang Harirchiyan has had a prolific career in both cinema and television.
+Below is a selection of his notable works: